-Sara has an extensive history in working in education and Government.
+Sara Struhs has an extensive history working education and government.
 She most recently worked as a private contractor for the Foundation for Excellence in Education as the director of professional development.
-From 2002, Sara served under Governor Jeb Bush in various capacities.
-She was senior staff, Director of Professional Development in the Executive Office of the Governor, the Executive Director of the gubernatorial fellows program, and the transition team leader and legacy project lead.
-She served as the special advisor to the secretary of education in the Florida Department of Education from 2001-2002.
+In 2002, Sara served under Governor Jeb Bush in various capacities.
+She was senior staff, director of professional development in the executive office of the governor, the executive director of the gubernatorial fellows program, and the transition team leader and legacy project lead.
+She served as the special advisor to the secretary of education in the Florida Department of Education from 2001–2002.

-Brenda is a veteran teacher with 30 plus years in public school education.
-She has worked as a classroom teacher in Goldsboro City Schools, Wayne County, Onslow County and currently works for Duplin County.
-Earning her BS in Education and Masters in Middle School from East Carolina, she also has Ag Education certification from North Carolina State University.
-Brenda is a member of Alpha Delta Kappa which is an international honorary organization for women educators.
+Brenda Robertson is a veteran teacher with 30 plus years in public school education.
+She has worked as a classroom teacher in Goldsboro City Schools, Wayne County, Onslow County, and currently works for Duplin County.
+Earning her BS in education and master's degree in middle school from East Carolina, she also has an agricultural education certification from North Carolina State University.
+Brenda is a member of Alpha Delta Kappa, which is an international honorary organization for women educators.
 She is also a member of the Camp Lejeune Staff Wives Club.

-Mr. Martin is a technology professional with over 39 years of experience, including system operations, analysis, design, programming/coding and application development.
-Presently, he is a systems analyst and senior manager at the University Of North Carolina School Of Medicine, previously a senior applications developer at SAS Institute.
-Mr. Martin is a proud graduate of the Rochester Institute of Technology, Masters Computer Science and Clemson University, Bachelors of Science in Chemistry.
-He is a talented musician performing in various ensembles including the Duke University Wind Symphony and advocates for musicianship as a founder, president and member of the North Carolina Saxophone Ensemble.
+Walter Martin is a technology professional with more than 39 years of experience, including system operations, analysis, design, programming/coding, and application development.
+Presently, he is a systems analyst and senior manager at the University of North Carolina School of Medicine, previously a senior applications developer at SAS Institute.
+Walter is a proud graduate of the Rochester Institute of Technology where he earned a master's degree in computer science, and Clemson University, where he earned a Bachelor of Science in chemistry.
+He is a talented musician performing in various ensembles including the Duke University Wind Symphony and advocates for musicianship as a founder, president, and member of the North Carolina Saxophone Ensemble.

 Dr. Steven Peters

-Dr. Peters, Director of Psychology, Cherry Hospital, Goldsboro, NC a psychiatric hospital serving 38 counties.
-He is active on the Executive Leadership Team developing strategic goals, policy development, and hospital administration.
-Dr. Peters is a Forensic Examiner for patients adjudicated as Incapable to Proceed and Director of the hospital's Assaulted Staff Action Program.
-In addition to working for Cherry Hospital, he is Associate Professor of Clinical Medicine, Medical University of the Americas and Assistant Clinical Professor of Psychiatry, Saba University School of Medicine.
+Dr. Steven Peters is director of psychology at Cherry Hospital in Goldsboro, North Carolina, a psychiatric hospital serving 38 counties.
+He is active on the executive leadership team developing strategic goals, policy development, and hospital administration.
+Steven is a forensic examiner for patients adjudicated as Incapable to Proceed and director of the hospital's Assaulted Staff Action Program.
+In addition to working for Cherry Hospital, he is associate professor of clinical medicine at Medical University of the Americas, and assistant clinical professor of psychiatry at Saba University School of Medicine.

-Dr. Peters is a proud graduate of Carson-Newman College Graduating Cum Laude with Honors in Psychology.
-He has a Master of Arts, Middle Tennessee State University, Murfreesboro, Tennessee and Doctor of Psychology, Illinois School of Professional Psychology, Chicago, Illinois.
+Steven is a proud graduate of Carson-Newman College, graduating Cum Laude with Honors in psychology.
+He has a Master of Arts from Middle Tennessee State University, Murfreesboro, Tennessee, and a Doctor of Psychology from Illinois School of Professional Psychology, Chicago, Illinois.

 Dr. Ronald Kantor

-Dr. Kantor is a transformational leader with a proven record maximizing the capabilities and performance of diverse human capital in a wide range of industries, including strategic management consulting, banking/financial services, cyber security education & policy, defense/security/intelligence, manufacturing, higher education, K-12 and retail.
-He has enabled organizations such as Bank of America, DoD, NSA, Booz Allen, Accenture, Bridgestone & Caterpillar to improve the quality of their training through targeted evaluation, enhance the productivity, adaptability and satisfaction of their global workforces.
-He has been involved in strategic consulting & evaluation services for clients working with N2N Services, Sweet Rush, E-Learning Mind, forMetris, EdCast, Core Axis, Mahindol University, and IQ4 Cybersecurity Workforce Alliance.
+Dr. Ronald Kantor is a transformational leader with a proven record maximizing the capabilities and performance of diverse human capital in a wide range of industries, including strategic management consulting, banking/financial services, cyber security education and policy, defense/security/intelligence, manufacturing, higher education, K–12 education, and retail.
+He has enabled organizations such as Bank of America, Department of Defense, National Security Agency, Booz Allen, Accenture, Bridgestone, and Caterpillar to improve the quality of their training through targeted evaluation and enhance the productivity, adaptability, and satisfaction of their global workforces.
+He has been involved in strategic consulting and evaluation services for clients working with N2N Services, Sweet Rush, E-Learning Mind, forMetris, EdCast, Core Axis, Mahindol University, and IQ4 Cybersecurity Workforce Alliance.

-Goal oriented with a focus on leadership and innovation, Mr. Fleming brings years of experience to the board.
-Previously he was the Executive Director for the Wake Forest Chamber of Commerce, Vice President for NCFREE and currently President of Conservatives for Clean Energy.
-He has a Master of Business Administration, Campbell University, Bachelor of Business Administration, Campbell University and Institute for Organizational Management, U.S. Chamber of Commerce, Southeast Region.
+Mark Fleming is goal oriented and has a focus on leadership and innovation.
+Mark brings years of experience to the board.
+Previously he was the executive director for the Wake Forest Chamber of Commerce, vice president for North Carolina FreeEnterprise Foundation, and is currently president of Conservatives for Clean Energy.
+He has a Master of Business Administration from Campbell University, a Bachelor of Business Administration from Campbell University, and the Institute for Organizational Management, U.S. Chamber of Commerce, Southeast Region.